ArekX/note-me/README.md

   NoteMe or create a full export of all of your notes and files.
 - **Recycled Notes**.
 Deleted notes are kept in recycle bin for 30 days and can be retrieved by you at any time or fully deleted.
+- **Easily hostable**.
+NoteMe can easily be run on any system running Deno with minimal configuration, or you can run it as a docker container using one of the prebuilt images.

 # Development